naufalathallah/wdio-zephyr-integration/README.md

 ## Usage

-In your WebdriverIO configuration file (e.g., wdio.conf.js), import (common js) and use the handleTestResult function from the package in the afterTest hook:
+In your WebdriverIO configuration file (e.g., wdio.conf.js), import and use the handleTestResult function from the package in the afterTest hook:

 ```javascript
 const { handleTestResult } = require("wdio-zephyr-integration");